library-data-platform/ldp/doc/Admin_Guide.md

 $ psql ldp --username=<admin_user> --single-transaction \
       --command="REVOKE ALL ON SCHEMA public FROM public;" \
       --command="GRANT ALL ON SCHEMA public TO ldpadmin;" \
+      --command="GRANT USAGE ON SCHEMA public TO ldpconfig;" \
       --command="GRANT USAGE ON SCHEMA public TO ldp;"
 ```